 April 26, 1990 – A number of tornados occurred near Wichita, destroying 1,120 homes, damaging 571 more, injuring more than 200 people, and left 20 dead.

 1991 – Kansans elect their first woman Governor, Joan Finney.

 June-July, 1993 – The Great Flood of 1993 affects several states, including Kansas.
 The waters flooded 4.6 million acres of farmland — nearly one-fifth of the state’s total farm acreage — and crop losses totaled more than $434 million.
-There was more than $19 million in damages to state, county and city roads, and bridges.
-One person died and 46 counties were declared federal disaster areas.
+There was more than $19 million in damages to the state, county, city roads, and bridges.
+One person died, and 46 counties were declared federal disaster areas.

 1996 – Bob Dole, a U.S. Senator, ran for President of the United States.